 6. Answering before the question is asked

-7. Showing desperation to bag the program
+7. Showing desperation to bag the scholarship

 8. Lacking tact and courtesy

-Lastly, all through the interview stay focused and vociferate your case and need to avail the program in a professional, polite and responsible way.
+Lastly, all through the interview stay focused and vociferate your case and need to avail the scholarship in a professional, polite and responsible way.
 Show commitment to your goal and talk very enthusiastically and positively.
 Don’t show dejection and desperation whatsoever.

 Thank the interviewer for giving you time to present yourself effectively.
 Consider this a great learning experience!